 Our advanced computer analysis, the "Aplo-model," confirms that our approach is working: reproduction along the Texas Gulf coast is ample to sustain a growing population in suitable habitat.
-With a current total of 39 breeding pairs, the Aplomado Falcon is well on its way to reaching the de-listing goal of 60.
+Despite damage from Hurricane Harvey, the Aplomado Falcon is still on its way to reaching the de-listing goal of 60 pairs.
 How will we continue to grow the population?
 Expanding habitat is key.
 Although the Aplomado is a medium-sized falcon, it requires a relatively large area to nest and raise young.
 Roughly a third of the population and its habitat still lacks formal protection, and rapid development in the Lower Rio Grande Valley could pose a threat.
 Fortunately, we've spent decades stitching together a patchwork of private lands, public parks, and wildlife refuges.
-So far we have enrolled 2.25 million acres within the falcon's historical range, with a fraction currently suitable for Aplomado Falcons.
+So far we have included 2.25 million acres within the falcon's historical range, with a fraction currently suitable for Aplomado Falcons.
 Next year we will gather partners to share the latest knowledge and refine this species' recovery plan, which was first drafted in 1990.
 California Condor